scottgirling/be-nc-news/README.md

 Project Summary:
 An API built to programmatically access data, featuring full CRUD functionality on a dataset built up of articles, comments, users and topics.
 The project mimicks a real-world backend service which could provide information to front-end architecture.
-Built with an Express server and a PSQL databse, this project encompasses aggregate functions, seeding, integration testing, error handling and complex queries.
+Built with an Express server and a PSQL database, this project encompasses aggregate functions, seeding, integration testing, error handling and complex queries.

 How to get set-up: